-18. The use of agency workers has allowed B/Ds the necessary flexibility to reinforce their manpower on a temporary basis to respond to urgent, ad hoc and temporary operational needs, or to tide over short-term manpower gap.
-Such temporary manpower needs cannot be met in a timely manner by other means, such as employment of civil servants or NCSC staff.
-There is, therefore, a continued need for B/Ds to use agency workers in appropriate situations to complement the civil service workforce in providing service to the public.
+18. The use of agency workers has allowed B/Ds the necessary flexibility to reinforce their manpower on a temporary basis to respond to urgent, ad hoc or temporary operational and service needs, or to tide over short-term manpower gap.
+Such temporary manpower needs cannot be met in a timely manner by other means, such as employment of civil servants or non-civil service contract staff.
+There is, therefore, a continued need for B/Ds to use agency workers in appropriate situations to complement the civil service workforce in providing services to the public.
 On the other hand, we will continue to monitor the use of agency workers by B/Ds to ensure that it is within the prescribed scope and that agency workers are used only when fully justified.